FlyingWolFox/Duplicate-Finder/README.md

 I choosed MD5 because is relatively colision safe when looking for repeated files and it's fast.
 There was other alternatives, like SHA-1, that's fast too, but MD5 was good enough.
 Other hashes like SHA-2 or SHA-3 weren't considered because they're really slow.
 Other non-security algorithms weren't considered because I didn't know they existed until yesterday :D You can put any hash you want in the code and it'll work.
 I'm thinking of changing `calculateMD5()` to `calculateHash()` to make the use of other algorithms easier

-5. **[OLD] Why the classes have these names?
-They don't seen common**

-This is because this tool was called Simple ROM Manager and was made to prevent repetions when merging my romsets (I'm archivist of retrogames) so the names, mainly the ROM class, ended up with these names.
-The tool was repurposed to find repetions in general, since it did that already.
-The names were changed in v0.9.0-3, this question will be maintened here because old commits still have the old names

-6. **Everything is in the Main class in a weird way, how the code is designed?**
+5. **Everything is in the Main class in a weird way, how the code is designed?**

 This is because this tool is more like a script, so things went to the Main classes.
 The code works basically in the constructors, that does almost everything.
 This is just to be pratic, feel free to change it (and even submmit a Pull Request!)

-7. **The code is commented?**

-Yes!
-Basically everything is commented.
-They're added in v0.9.0-2

-8. **This tool have a class documention?**

-Yes.

 ## Future plans

 This tool isn't finished, not for me at least, so I'm planning to do:

-- [ ] Implement a better internal repetion handling (in the works)
+- [ ] Implement a compressed archived comparer
 - [ ] Better verbosity
-- [x] Renaming everything to better names
-- [x] Comment the code
-- [x] Make the classes doc

 Also I'm planning to make a GUI version of this tool (when I learn how to make GUIs) to be even better!
 It'll be in another repository tho.
 I'll update here when I finish it